doanappdev/AlcoholConsumptionApp/README.md

     Spinner       -  spinnerName

-To maintain version version control follow these steps:
+To maintain version control follow these steps:

 1. Open Source Tree and pull the latest version
 2. Add changes to code using android studio
 3. Save changes to project
 4. __Push__ the changes to the repository using Source Tree by clicking on the __Commit__ button, add your name and comment